Yaser-alshoibi/ESP_access_point/README.md

-# ESP Web Server
+# ESP Access Point

-In this project, I used ESP8266 as a web station and with an interface to control robot movement using JSON.
+In this project, I used ESP8266 as an access point with an interface to control robot movement using JSON.
 <br>